Parliament: Tickets and Tours

 • New Year’s Day

-When is the best time to visit?
+What is the best time to visit the Parliament building?

 Travel tips

-• Animals – guide dogs are the only animals allowed in the building
+• Animals - Guide dogs are the only animals allowed in the building.